Commodities Halftime Report: Separating the Wheat from the Chaff

 According to a March report from the U.S. Department of Agriculture (USDA), American farmers just aren’t planting wheat like they used to.
 Not only are we seeing shrinkage in the acreage devoted to the amber grain—more and more farmers are switching to soybeans—but wheat seedings are down for a second straight year.
 The USDA, in fact, estimates them to be at their lowest level ever since records began nearly 100 years ago in 1919.

 As to the second point, severe to extreme hot and dry weather conditions in the Northern Plains—specifically in areas of Montana and the Dakotas—are putting wheat (and corn) on the defensive.
 According to the U.S. Drought Monitor, parts of Montana just experienced their driest May and June in 99 years and the driest January through June since 1983.
-Last week alone, temperatures in the region surged into the 90s and 100s, about 15 to 20 degrees above the norm.
+This week alone, temperatures in the region surged into the 90s and 100s, about 15 to 20 degrees above the norm.
 These conditions are expected to persist for several more weeks.

 Supply constraints have pushed the grain up 25 percent so far this year to a nearly two-year high.
 A bushel now costs a little over $5, but some analysts see it rising above $6 and $7.